Acertig/kitsune/README.md

 Only contributions I allow will be accepted.
 This will be worked on only in my free time.

+On hiatus because I got fed up with thinking how to cleanly wrap the API, will release the last version with paginators and leave it be for a while. ****

 ### Current capabilities:

 - nhentai.net API endpoints data requesting